The Internet made working remotely really easy. 70% of the global workforce works remotely at least once a week, IWG finds.

-Team lead can monitor hours and performance of each remote employee as well as the office ones with software.
+The team lead can monitor the hours and performance of each remote employee as well as the on-site ones with software.

 When there’s no room for micromanaging employees, your onboarding has to be perfect.
-Create guidelines that cover everything a newcomer may need and be sure to support them if they need.
+Create guidelines that cover everything a newcomer may need and be sure to support them if they need it.

 Your remote team can’t go out after work to socialize.
 That doesn’t mean there are no opportunities to do so.

 Create an off topic chat for the team to let them get to know each other.